 - GO set: 337 representative PDB entries with Gene Ontology (GO) annotation.

-Benchmark datasets for Chengxin Zhang, Peter L Freddolino, and Yang Zhang.
+Benchmark datasets for: Chengxin Zhang, Peter L Freddolino, and Yang Zhang.
 "COFACTOR: improved protein function prediction by combining structure, sequence, and protein-protein interaction information."
-(2017) submitted
+Nucleic acids research (2017): gkx366.

 - GO set: 1244 representative UniProt proteins with experimental Gene Ontology (GO) annotation and structure models predicted by I-TASSER.